 - Black olives

-- Mash bread and mild into paste in large bowl using a fork.
-Mix in ground turkey, ½ teaspoon salt, and ½ teaspoon using hands.
+- Mash 2 slices bread and mild into paste in large bowl using a fork.
+Mix in ground 2 pounds turkey, ½ teaspoon salt, and ½ teaspoon pepper using hands.

 - Heat oil in a 12-inch skillet or pot over medium-high heat until shimmering.
-Add onions and cook until onions are softened, about 3 minutes.
+Add 3 diced onions and cook until onions are softened, about 3 minutes.

-- Add chili powder, tomato paste, garlic, cumin, oregano, and red pepper flakes and cook until vegetables are lightly browned, about 4 minutes.
+- Add ¼ cup chili powder, ¼ cup tomato paste, 6 minced garlic, 1 Tablespoon cumin, 1 teaspoon oregano, and ½ teaspoon red pepper flakes and cook until vegetables are lightly browned, about 4 minutes.

 - Stir in turkey mixture, 1 pound at a time, and cook, breaking up any large pieces with wooden spoon, until no longer pink, about 3 minutes per pound (break up gently as ground turkey is usually pretty soft, so it doesn't become a "mash").